Lemon law claims are becoming more common across the United States as auto sales rise and vehicles grow more complex.

 You might get several answers to this simple question.
 Regardless of how the attorney phrases it, the answers should revolve around three factors:

 Auto manufacturers are among the biggest conglomerates in the country.
 No matter how you look at it, seeking justice for a lemon is a David versus Goliath scenario.
-The lemon law attorney you hire should exhibit a clear passion for standing up to industry giants and fighting for the common person.
+The lemon law attorney you hire should exhibit an evident passion for standing up to industry giants and fighting for the everyday person.

 This is another big one – and the answer will either be a good indicator of a trustworthy attorney, or a massive red flag to head for the door.